JosVil26/GACD-CourseProject/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the resulting data fields in `Tidy_Data.txt`.

 ## Identifiers

-* `subject` - The ID of the test subject
+* `Subject` - The ID of the test subject
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* `Activity` - The type of activity performed when the corresponding measurements were taken

 ## Measurements

+66 measurements

 * `tBodyAccMeanX`
 * `tBodyAccMeanY`